 Lennar Multifamily Communities and architect Perkins + Will will show the final design next week for two 32-story towers at 1101 Eighth Ave., on the Town Hall block.

 The design review meeting is set for 8 p.m.
 Wednesday, May 31 at Seattle University’s Student Center Building, 1000 E. James Way.

-The First Hill site, just above the freeway, is home to Town Hall, which will not be touched by Lennar.
-But the nonprofit will share the public amenities and a new public plaza that are part of Lennar’s project, now called Spring Street North Block.
+The First Hill site, just above the freeway, is home to the Town Hall, which will not be touched by Lennar.
+But the nonprofit will share the public amenities and a new public plaza that is part of Lennar’s project, now called Spring Street North Block.

 The L-shaped site is bounded by Seneca and Spring streets, Eighth Avenue and Hubbell Place, and is presently used for parking.

 First Presbyterian Church sold the 37,000-square-foot property in 2014 for $9 million to British Columbia Investment Management Corp., Lennar’s development partner.

 In addition to 565 residential units, the two towers will also have 8,400 square feet of retail, office and restaurant space.
 Parking for 387 vehicles will be on eight levels below grade, and accessed from Hubbell Place, on the west side of the block.